GeorgeAdamon/ways-to-render-1M-cubes/README.md

 * Compatible with every platform by default.
 * Arbitrary, cube-like repeating SDFs are **very** easy to implement, if they can be described as solid operations.
 * Performance is **independent** of the total amount of instances that need to be rendered.
 Rendering 1 Cube is the same as 1 million cubes.
-* Smallest possible memory footprint, since the grid does not need any buffers whatsoever, it's all written as a distance function, which is evaluated continuously at runtime.
+* **Smallest possible memory footprint**, since the grid does not need any buffers whatsoever, it's all written as a distance function, which is evaluated continuously at runtime.
 ##### Cons
 * Custom cube shapes are **impossible** to implement, if they can't be described as solid operations.
 * The cubes are incompatible-with and invisible-to any other Unity system (Real-time Lights, Lightmapping, Physics, Reflections etc)